jrwest/learn_you_a_scalaz/3-understanding_some_simple_typeclasses.md

 ### Rule 2: associativity

 The second rule you need to be a member of `Semigroup` is called *associativity*.
 It adds onto the closure rule by saying that if you append a and b together, and then append the result of that to c, then the result has to be the same as if you append a to the result of appending b and c.
-This is the exact same associativity rule as you might remember from addition & subtraction in math.
+This is the exact same associativity rule as you might remember from addition & multiplication in math.
 Formally, the property looks like this:

 	Let a, b, c be any three instances of type A. append is associative on A if append(a, append(b, c)) === append(append(a, b), c)